 iPhone 14 Pro Max review: Emergency SOS via satellite and crash detection

-Later this fall, Apple will launch two key safety features for the iPhone 14 Pro Max.
+Apple launched two key safety features for the iPhone 14 Pro Max.
 The first is Emergency SOS via satellite, which combines new antennas and software to connect to satellites when you can’t get a cellular or Wi-Fi signal.
-You’ll then get help from emergency services to your location.
+You’ll then get help from emergency services to your location or the option to share your location via Find My.
+This is free to use for three years after activating the iPhone 14 Pro Max, after which you'll have to pay.

 The second safety feature is Crash Detection, which leverages the iPhone 14’s improved accelerometer and gyroscope to detect whether you’re in a car crash.
 Should a crash happen, your iPhone can automatically dial emergency services, as well as notify your emergency contacts you designate.